Gain global experience and learn about design history visiting two contrasting European cities

 May 8, 2015 - $100 Early bird discount on program fee

-October 15, 2015 – Design Abroad Scholarship Application Deadline
+October 15, 2015 – Enrollment and Scholarship Application Deadline, with $125 application fee.

 Program Fee Discount – If you sign up by May 8th you will receive a $100 discount on your program fee.
 You must turn in your application and make your first, non-refundable, payment of $125.